dhemery/dale.emery.name.dalefiction/site/content/posts/2006-12-whats-missing.md

 ---
-categories:
-- Jeremy Comes Home
+title: What's missing?
 date: 2006/12/01 14:09:00
 tags:
+- Jeremy Comes Home
 - commentary
-title: What&#8217;s missing?
-comments: true
-published: true
-layout: post

 ---

 Now that I'm done with the first draft, I'd be happy to hear any feedback you want to offer.